jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 };
 ```

-The next logical step should then be to make the fowards zone file.
+The next logical step should then be to make the forwards zone file.
 To do that just copy an existing zone file as a template for editing, matching the file path you used in `named.conf.local`.
 ```
 sudo cp /etc/bind/db.local /etc/bind/db.homelab.local
 ```